An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Introduction

 \subsection{Our contributions}

-In this work, we embark on a sequential learning strategy to address the above challenges.
-In sequential learning, a learning task is divided into sub-tasks each of which is learnt before the next, and it is well known that the human brain learns this way \cite{clegg1998sequence}.
-A layerwise training strategy (Algorithm 1) where each layer is constrained to learn a specific map is adopted.
-To that end, when training each layer we incorporate a sparsity regularization for identifying the active/inactive parameters in each layer, a manifold regularization term \cite{belkin2006manifold}, and a physics-informed term \cite{raissi2019physics} in the cost function.
-The key in our approach is to achieve $\epsilon-\delta$ stable neural transfer maps (hidden layers) by layerwise training.
-Once layerwise training saturates, we devise Algorithm 2 where a sequence of small networks are deployed to extract information from the residuals produced by Algorithm 1.
-Using Algorithm 2 together with Algorithm I results in robustness and accuracy.
-Since, the procedure emphasizes on training a small network/layer each time, it is computationally tractable for large-scale problems and is free from vanishing gradient problem.
-Numerical investigation on prototype regression problem, physics informed neural network problems (PINNs), and MNIST classification problem suggest that the proposed approach can outperform adhoc baseline networks.
+In this work, we use {\it{``robustness"}} as a desirable property for DNNs \cite{jin2020manifold, bubeck2021universal, yang2020closer} and use this as a criterion to devise a strategy for progressively adapting DNN architecture for a given data-set.
+While recent work shows that over-parametrization could be necessary for {\it{``robustness"}} \cite{bubeck2021universal,bubeck2021law}, it is generally unclear how to distribute the parameters in a network (number of active connections in each hidden layer, number of layers).
+Our algorithm progressively builds a network by training one layer at a time while promoting {\it{stability}} for each layer and consequently promoting {\it{``robustness"}} as we will show.
+In particular, we set forth a sequential learning strategy where a learning task is divided into sub-tasks each of which is learned before the next.
+Our idea is inspired by the mechanism of how the human brain learns \cite{clegg1998sequence}.
+A layerwise training strategy (\cref{AlgoGreedyLayerwiseResNet}) where each layer is constrained to learn a specific task is adopted.
+To that end, when training each layer we incorporate a sparsity regularization for identifying the active/inactive parameters in each layer, a manifold regularization term \cite{belkin2006manifold} for promoting stability, and a physics-informed term \cite{raissi2019physics} aiming to respect the underlying physics (if any).
+The key to our approach is to stimulate $\delta-$stable neural hidden layers.
+Once layerwise training saturates, which we shall prove, we provide \cref{Sequential} where a sequence of small networks is deployed to extract information from the residuals induced by the DNN generated from \cref{AlgoGreedyLayerwiseResNet}.
+Using \cref{Sequential} together with \cref{AlgoGreedyLayerwiseResNet} results in robustness and accuracy as we shall show.
+Since the procedure emphasizes training a small network/layer each time, it is computationally tractable for large-scale problems and is free from vanishing gradient problems.
+Numerical investigation on prototype regression problems, physics-informed neural networks (PINNs) for solving elliptic partial differential equations, and MNIST classification problems suggest that the proposed approach can outperform ad-hoc baseline networks.